I. The Learning Attitude in Chinese Mingding Doctrine: A Never-Ending Pursuit

 Striving Upward, Without End

-1. Striving upward, without end is the most fundamental learning attitude in Chinese Mingding Doctrine, applicable to both ordinary members and pastors alike.
+- Striving upward, without end is the most fundamental learning attitude in Chinese Mingding Doctrine, applicable to all members and pastors alike.

-3. Learning keeps our minds clear and active, avoiding diseases associated with laziness (such as Alzheimer's).
-It prevents us from thinking we have already attained, but instead encourages continuous pursuit.
+- Learning keeps our minds sharp and active, preventing diseases associated with laziness (such as Alzheimer's).
+It helps us avoid thinking we have already attained, but instead, to pursue continuously.

 The Importance of Growth and the Core of Shepherding

-1. In Chinese Mingding Doctrine, there is pressure to grow, which is good because it concerns whether we can restore the purpose of God's image in us.
+- In Chinese Mingding Doctrine, there is pressure to grow, but this is precisely good, because it concerns whether we can restore God's purpose for us to be in His image.

-2. True shepherding focuses on the growth of people, rather than external matters like marriage or trivial life issues.
-People's problems can only be exposed and resolved in relationships and shepherding.
+- True shepherding focuses on the growth of the individual, rather than external matters like marriage or trivial life issues.
+A person's problems can only be exposed and resolved in relationships and shepherding.

-3. We must have the concept of "constant upgrading," just as the Book of Genesis can be studied multiple times.
-We do not assume we possess all truth; we must humble ourselves and allow God to continually reveal.
+- We must have the concept of "constant upgrading," just as the Book of Genesis can be studied multiple times, because we do not believe we possess all truth.
+We must humble ourselves and allow God to continuously reveal.

 Learning to Be Human and Living Wisely

-1. Many "foolish" behaviors in life stem from the "garbage" loaded in our minds, i.e., carnal logic systems.
+- Many "foolish" behaviors in life stem from the "garbage" loaded in our minds, that is, carnal logic systems.

-2. Learning "how to be human" and "how to live" is necessary; it is not innate.
-The purpose of learning is to gain benefits and edification based on objective laws, not based on our subjective opinions.
+- Learning "how to be human" and "how to live" requires study, it is not innate.
+The purpose of learning is to gain benefits and edification based on objective laws, not based on our own subjective opinions.

-3. Chinese Mingding Doctrine has requirements for small group leaders.
-They should have the ability to train others, not be satisfied with old materials, but continuously update and be responsible.
+- Chinese Mingding Doctrine has requirements for cell group leaders.
+Cell group leaders should have the ability to train others, not be satisfied with old materials, but continuously update and be responsible.

 II.
 Chinese Mingding Doctrine: Characteristics of Continuous Renewal and Progress

-1. Chinese Mingding Doctrine is a theology that is continuously renewed and progresses, unlike secular popular theology that may not have changed for centuries.
+- Chinese Mingding Doctrine is a theology that is constantly updated and progressing, unlike secular popular theologies that may not have changed for centuries.

-2. When faced with disagreements, we do not argue or explain; we openly admit that we do not possess all truth.
-This allows us to accept criticism and continuously adjust.
+- When faced with dissenting opinions, we do not argue or explain, but frankly admit that we do not possess all truth.
+This enables us to accept criticism and continuously adjust.

-3. For past misunderstandings and practices, especially church-building concepts that do not align with the Bible, we must promptly overturn them, never resist, and constantly improve to more accurately hit God's heart.
+- For past misunderstandings and practices, especially church-building concepts that do not align with the Bible, we must overturn them promptly, without resistance.
+Improvement is the norm, to more accurately hit God's heart.

 Avoid the Bad Habit of Explaining, Focus on Improvement

-1. Explaining is meaningless because it hinders improvement.
-We should devote all our energy to improvement rather than making excuses for our mistakes.
+- Explanation is meaningless because it hinders improvement.
+We should devote all our energy to improvement, rather than making excuses for our mistakes.

-2. Do not dwell on past achievements, but accept criticism and continuously adjust.
-The shepherding system needs constant renewal and continuous adjustment with the times.
+- Do not dwell on past achievements, but accept criticism and continuously adjust.
+The shepherding system needs constant updating and continuous adjustment as times change.

 III.
 Problem-Solving as the Driving Force of Learning: A Never-Ending Research